janbodnar/Python-Datovy-Analytik-Skolenie/test.md

 | Sort by column | `df.sort_values(by='column_name')` | Sorts the DataFrame by 'column_name'. |
 | Pivot table | `df.pivot_table(values='value', index='idx', columns='cols')` | Creates a pivot table based on 'value', 'idx', and 'cols'. |
 | Apply function | `df['column_name'].apply(lambda x: x*2)` | Applies a function to double the values in 'column_name'. |

-Hope this makes things clearer!
-If you have any other requests, I'm here to help. 📊